MelGerceker/cleaner-watch-later/README.md

 token.json will be automatically created by auth flow during the first run, if it expires delete the json and login again.

 Run the preferred python files to load, parse, and build your data.
+For the watch later section run the files below in order: saveHistory.py, loadWatchLater.py, detailedWatchLater.py

 Recommended to run index.html with VS Code Live Server.